The Ultimate Guide to eBay Integration with QuickBooks

 End-of-month timing

-If you’re an eBay merchant looking to integrate with QuickBooks Online, data-syncing apps like eBay Connector could be your go-to option.
-These apps specialize in transferring your eBay transaction data straight into QuickBooks, often summarizing your daily sales as a single invoice.
-Various apps in this category can be found in the QuickBooks app store.
+If you’re an eBay merchant looking to integrate with QuickBooks Online, data syncing apps like eBay Connector could be your go-to option.
+Various apps in this category can be found in the QuickBooks Online app store.

-How to integrate eBay with QuickBooks using a data-syncing app
+How to integrate eBay with QuickBooks Online using a data syncing app

-- Connect QuickBooks: In the same app, look for the option to add an accounting platform and select QuickBooks.
+• Connect QuickBooks Online: In the same app, look for the option to add an accounting platform and select QuickBooks Online.
 This is where your eBay sales data will go.
 Double-check to make sure that data won’t start syncing automatically, as you’ll want to have everything properly configured before you turn the app on.

-- Set up data transfer: Now, configure what exactly you want the app to transfer.
-This might be as simple as setting up prompts that map sales data to your QuickBooks account when a sale is made, but some apps may offer more advanced settings.
+• Set up data transfer: Now, configure what exactly you want the app to transfer.
+This might be as simple as setting up prompts that map sales data to your QuickBooks Online account when a sale is made, but some apps may offer more advanced settings.

 Cost-effective